opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Forum-2025.md

 ## This Edition

 The **onto:Nexus Forum 2025** marks the second edition of the International Forum on Ontological Modeling and Analysis.
-The theme for this year is **"Realizing the RAISE Vision"**, highlighting community efforts to enhance systems engineering practices through rigor, agility, and automation.
+The theme for this year is **Realizing the RAISE Vision**, highlighting community efforts to enhance systems engineering practices through rigor, agility, and automation.

 The event will feature presentations from the community, tutorials demonstrating approaches that exemplify the RAISE vision, and reports on R&D projects led by students of the [RAISE](https://www.opencaesar.io/raise) Lab.

-The forum is a **free, two-day hybrid event**, held both in-person at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, California, and online via Microsoft Teams on **May 5–6, 2025**.
+The forum is a **free, two-day hybrid event**, held both in-person at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)), and online via Microsoft Teams on **May 5–6, 2025**.

 ## Online Attendance

 To attend virtually, register via the [LinkedIn event](https://www.linkedin.com/events/onto-nexusworkshop2025-inperson7247053965337473024/).
-Only registered participants will receive an invitation to the [Microsoft Teams Meeting](https://teams.microsoft.com/l/meetup-join/19%3ameeting_YTA3NWFkMmMtYzJiOC00NWI4LWEzOTEtNDdmMTIxZjliZmJk%40thread.v2/0?context=%7b%22Tid%22%3a%22545921e0-10ef-4398-8713-9832ac563dad%22%2c%22Oid%22%3a%229bfaf59f-7957-4778-bb9c-b585bb9f4341%22%7d).  **Registration deadline: May 2, 2025.**
+Only registered participants will receive an invitation to the [Microsoft Teams Meeting](https://teams.microsoft.com/l/meetup-join/19%3ameeting_YTA3NWFkMmMtYzJiOC00NWI4LWEzOTEtNDdmMTIxZjliZmJk%40thread.v2/0?context=%7b%22Tid%22%3a%22545921e0-10ef-4398-8713-9832ac563dad%22%2c%22Oid%22%3a%229bfaf59f-7957-4778-bb9c-b585bb9f4341%22%7d).

+**Registration deadline: May 2, 2025.**

 A virtual tour of the JPL campus will be provided for online attendees during the midday break (see agenda below).

 ## In-Person Attendance

 To attend in person, please email the forum chair and await confirmation.
 Space is limited, so early reservation is strongly encouraged.

-Note that a logistical onboarding process is required for campus access. **Deadlines:**
+Note that a logistical onboarding process is required for campus access.

+**Registration Deadlines:**
 - **US persons:** April 15, 2025
 - **Foreign nationals:** March 15, 2025